Meal Prep for Weight Loss: The Method That Works

 2

-The key isn't to eat less, but to eat foods that fill your stomach for few calories.
+The key isn't to eat less, it's to eat foods that fill your stomach for few calories.
 Vegetables, lean proteins, and water-rich foods (cucumber, zucchini, soup) satisfy you with significant volume.
-A 150 kcal bowl of vegetable soup is as filling as 3 biscuits at 300 kcal.
+A bowl of vegetable soup at 150 kcal fills you up as much as 3 cookies at 300 kcal.

 3

-Protein is the most satiating macronutrient and the one that preserves your muscle mass during weight loss.
-Aim for 1.6 to 2g of protein per kilogram of body weight.
-Each container should have at least 25-30g of protein: chicken, fish, eggs, tofu, or legumes.
+Proteins are the most satiating macronutrient and the one that preserves your muscle mass during weight loss.
+Aim for 1.6 to 2g of protein per kg of body weight.
+Each container should contain at least 25-30g of protein: chicken, fish, eggs, tofu, or legumes.

 4